 Keep the ryegrass mowed and lightly watered.
 While the rest of the country's lawns sleep, the Arizona winter lawn is green and growing.

-The spreaders, controllers, seed, and tools that show up most often in the Arizona calendar above — the short list worth owning.
+The spreaders, controllers, seed, and tools that show up most often in the Arizona calendar above — built around the green-up push after the last frost — spreaders, irrigation timing, and warm-season seed do the heavy lifting once the lawn wakes up.

 Scotts Turf Builder EdgeGuard Mini Broadcast Spreader